 3/4 tsp almond extract

 2 c (480g) heavy whipping cream

 sprinkles of all sorts

 Preheat the oven to 350ºF.
-Grease and line the bottom of a 9” springform pan and set aside.
+Grease and line the bottoms of three 8” cake pans and set aside.

 In a small bowl, whisk together the flour and baking powder.